 Biostrategy Partners is a nonprofit consortium of academic medical centers and research institutes committed to the development and transfer of academic research into the marketplace by developing and offering programs and services to foster industry-academic collaboration, aid technology development and commercialization and contribute to the ongoing education of faculty and graduate students about the commercialization and technology transfer processes.

 The Center for Medical Innovation offers loan of books covering topics such as innovation, entrepreneurship, leadership and building a start-up company.
+Contact us for a list of available titles.

 A wide portfolio of technologies is available through Penn State University.
 Explore a list of patented technologies here.